 Technology that delivers a fatal combination of convenience and price is killing the taxi business… it has nothing to do with anyone “being NON-customer centric.”

 Apple did not kill the music industry; this is true, the “music industry” has adjusted to the new consumption model created by technology.
-Apple did, however, effectively kill the offline retail sale of music CDs (and I think that’s what the author meant).
+Apple did, however, effectively kill the offline retail sales of music CDs (and I think that’s what the author meant).
 Apple (along with Napster, Sirius, Pandora, and others) killed the retail music CD business because their delivery of music is more convenient and much cheaper than the old retail model.
 This had nothing to do with anyone “being forced to buy full-length albums;” as most music retailers offered competitively-priced CD singles that proved to be unconscionably inconvenient for users (who the heck wants to change CDs after every song?).

 Technology that delivered a fatal combination of convenience and price killed music retailers… it had nothing to do with anyone “being NON-customer centric.”